 One night, very early in the morning hours, a huge fireball the size of a basketball roared across sky above us.
 We could actually hear a sizzling type of sound as it passed.
 It spooked us all.
 My little brother got scared and ran through the small bunch of trees that separated our house from the Miranda's backyard and went in the back door of our house.
 I followed about hour later.
 It was spooky but also one of the most spectacular things I have ever seen.

 It is hard to say when we all got too old to sleep outside.
 I know it was in the late 60s because on one of those last occasions, a Fresno radio station played Quicksilver Messenger Service's Pride of Man.
 We lay on our backs looking up at the stars and listened to John Cippolina play that wobbly guitar solo.
-I loved that dude and was sad for days when he died.
-It wasn't long after that the 60s began for us in earnest and most of the star gazing and sleep outs stopped abruptly.
+I love that solo and I loved that dude and was sad for days when he died.
+It wasn't long after that night that the 60s began for us in earnest and most of the star gazing and sleep outs stopped abruptly.

 During the early years of my marriage, we would make a habit of spending a weekend in the mountains a couple times a year with our friends.
 Up high above the valley there was a hell of a lot less light and night sky would be so filled with diamonds and pieces of diamonds that it would overwhelm a person to see it.

 Like most everyone else, nowadays I spend more times looking at small screens than night skies, and it shows.